 When will I wear this in the coming months?

 Try the “maybes”

-Also, make your closet cleanout fun!
-If you and your friends decide to clean out your closets on the same weekend, you could do a clothing swap before donating the rest of your clothes.
-Play some music, listen to a good podcast, or have friends over to give their opinions.
-The Environmental Center is also having a DIY Sweater Upcycling event; Turn down the heat, turn up the funk!
-This is a student-led workshop on how to upcycle clothing and mitigate climate change through behavior change!
+Remember, you can make your closet cleanout fun!
+Invite your friends to do a clothing swap before donating the rest of your unwanted clothes - play some music, listen to a good podcast and have friends over to give their opinions.
+The Environmental Center is also having a DIY Sweater Upcycling event: Turn down the heat, turn up the funk!
+This is a student-led workshop on how to upcycle clothing and mitigate climate change through behavior change.
 The event will start with food and a presentation about the fashion industry and energy consumption.
-Attendees will then be led through 101 machine sewing techniques and start doing patchwork on their sweaters!
+Attendees will then be led through 101 machine sewing techniques and start doing patchwork on their sweaters.
 Bring any sweater or hoodie you need to either repair or want to add some patchwork to (fabric for patchwork will be provided).